nakkht/pgu.dev/_posts/2021-06-26-app-store-connect-access-key.md

 APP_STORE_CONNECT_API_KEY_IS_KEY_CONTENT_BASE64=true
 ```

-And that's it.
-Now we can use `app_store_connect_api_key` directly in our custom lane without explicitly setting any values as they will be loaded from environment variables.
-For example, this is how upload to TestFlight could look like:
+And that is all there is to it.
+Now we can use `app_store_connect_api_key` directly in our custom lanes without explicitly setting any values as they will be loaded from environment variables.
+For example, this is how simplified upload to TestFlight could look like:

 ```ruby
 lane :upload do